pattern

 a formal ceremony marking the completion of an academic program, typically involving the awarding of diplomas or degrees to students who have successfully completed their studies

-Ex: Graduates felt a sense of accomplishment and pride as they walked across the stage during commencement procession .
+Ex: Graduates felt a sense of accomplishment and pride as they walked across the stage during the commencement procession .

 daily words